jeffreyadams/atlasofliegroups-docs/tutorial/video_2A/occurrence_matrix.rst

 Occurrence Matrices
 ====================

-We mentionned before that a Cartan may appear in different real forms of an inner class.
-More precisely, for a given inner class there is a fixed set of Cartans which may ar may not appear in the different real forms associated to this inner class.
+We mentionned before that a Cartan subgroup may appear in different real forms of an inner class.
+More precisely, for a given inner class there is a fixed set of Cartan subgroups which may or may not appear in the different real forms associated to this inner class.
 If we ask for the number of Cartan classes of real form :math:`G`, we get the same number regardless of which real form in the inner class we are using.
 This can be misleading unless we understand what the software is doing.
-This is because ``atlas`` is implicitly assuming that you are asking for the number of Cartans in the inner class of these real forms.
+This is because ``atlas`` is implicitly assuming that you are asking for the number of Cartan subgroups in the inner class of these real forms.
 For example::

    atlas> set G=SO(5,4)